Adriana Caselotti: Career

 In 1935, after her brief stint as a chorus girl and session singer at MGM, Walt Disney hired Caselotti as the voice of the heroine, Snow White.
 She was paid a total of $970 for working on the film.
 She was not credited for the role, and had trouble finding new opportunities later in life.
 Jack Benny specifically mentioned that he had asked Walt Disney for permission to use her on his radio show and was told, "I'm sorry, but that voice can't be used anywhere.
 I don't want to spoil the illusion of Snow White."
+After her work in Snow White, Caselotti tried a career in opera at the urging of her family.
+Her only role on the operatic stage was Gilda in Verdi’s Rigoletto, which she sang in 1944.
+It wasn’t a very successful affair, according to Caselotti herself.

+“I did Gilda in Rigoletto three times.
+First time, I had a cold.
+Second time, I was scared to death.
+Third time, I threw up backstage, and said, 'I'm going back to 'Snow White.’”

-Caselotti had several more jobs in the film business.
-The two most well-known were an uncredited role in MGM's The Wizard of Oz (1939) as the voice of Juliet during the Tin Woodman's song "If I Only Had a Heart", speaking the line "Wherefore art thou Romeo?" and an uncredited role in Frank Capra's It's a Wonderful Life, singing in Martini's bar as James Stewart is praying.
+Caselotti also had several more jobs in the film business afterwards.
+The two most well-known were an uncredited role in MGM's The Wizard of Oz (1939) as the voice of Juliet during the Tin Woodman's song "If I Only Had a Heart", speaking the line "Wherefore art thou Romeo?" and an uncredited role in Frank Capra's It's a Wonderful Life (1946), singing in Martini's bar as James Stewart is praying.

 Adriana Caselotti appeared in several promotional spots for Snow White and the Seven Dwarfs and signed memorabilia during promotional events.
 On November 22, 1972 (Thanksgiving Day), she guest-starred on an episode of The Julie Andrews Hour saluting the music of Walt Disney, singing "I'm Wishing" and "Some Day My Prince Will Come" with Julie Andrews.
 She also made a guest appearance on the syndicated The Mike Douglas Show.
 Caselotti later wrote a how-to book, Do You Like to Sing?.

-Later in life, she sold autographs and sang opera, including performing in Rigoletto.
 In the early 1990s, when the Snow White Grotto at Disneyland was refurbished, Caselotti, at the age of 75, re-recorded "I'm Wishing" for the Snow White Wishing Well exhibit.
 In 1994, she was named a Disney Legend.
+She also sold authographs in her later years.